ibi/wf-extension-tutorial/README.md

         }],
         getBucket: function(bucketID)
         {
-            //only available in WebFOCUS®
+            //only available in WebFOCUS(R)
         }
     }

-### Step 1.3: Adding a dataset similar to what WebFOCUS® provides at runtime ###
+### Step 1.3: Adding a dataset similar to what WebFOCUS<sup>®</sup> provides at runtime ###

 With the buckets defined, we can use that information to help create a sample dataset.
-The dataset structure provided by WebFOCUS® would look like this based on the above bucket definition and with the WebFOCUS® CAR synonym's COUNTRY and SEAT fields chosen:
+The dataset structure provided by WebFOCUS<sup>®</sup> would look like this based on the above bucket definition and with the WebFOCUS<sup>®</sup> CAR synonym's COUNTRY and SEAT fields chosen:

     renderConfig.data = [
         { "xAxis": "ENGLAND", "yAxis": 13, "_s": 0, "_g": 0 },